-A new range of resources are also available from the HPRA website for prescribers and pharmacists.
-These resources include a new HCP Guide; posters, patient information cards and shelf-markers for pharmacists and the new risk acknowledgement form for prescribers.
-Further details of the Pregnancy Prevention Programme can be found here.
+A range of resources are also available from the HPRA website for prescribers and pharmacists.
+These resources include a HCP Guide; posters, patient information cards and shelf-markers for pharmacists and the risk acknowledgement form for prescribers.
+Further details of the Pregnancy Prevention Programme for prescribers can be found here.
+Details of the PPP for pharmacists can be found here.

-Other changes in Ireland to reduce the risks associated with Epilim
+Other measures introduced in Ireland to reduce the risks associated with Epilim

-- New warnings on the outside of boxes including a new pictogram.
+- Warnings on the outside of boxes including a pictogram.

-- The practice of dispensing Epilim in plastic bags is to be discontinued and the medication will be made available in its original packaging with the package insert leaflet included.
+- Pack sizes have been made smaller to stop the practice of dispensing Epilim in plastic bags.
+The medication should be made available in its original packaging with the package insert leaflet included.

-- Patient information cards will be attached to the new boxes.
+- Patient information cards should be attached to these boxes.